yatfu/keanuyl.github.io/projects/project-1.md

   <img class="ui image" src="../images/HeAuHou1.png">
 </div>

-He Au Hou is a project of the Initiative for Indigenous Futures (IIF) Na 'Anae Mahiki, a collaboration of Kamehameha Schools, Concordia University of Montreal, and chosen participants from all across Hawai'i.
+He Au Hou is a project of the Initiative for Indigenous Futures (IIF) Na 'Anae Mahiki, a collaboration of Kamehameha Schools, Concordia University of Montreal, and fifteen chosen participants from all across Hawai'i.
 Within a three-week period, our team were responsible for coming up with and creating a game with a focus on Hawaiian culture/storytelling.
 Along with brainstorming ideas, finalizing a theme/story, and creating the game, we also had to learn the software required, which included a 3D creation suite (Blender), game engine (Unity), audio editor (Audacity), and image editor (Adobe CC).

 Our final product, He Au Hou, is a 3D adventure game that focuses on storytelling and star navigation, two fundamental aspects of Hawaiian culture.
 In the game, you play as a space pilot trying to find your sister, lost in space.
 Along the way, you encounter Hawaiian gods and dieties and have to solve their puzzles.
 While solving the puzzles, you learn more about the ancient legends of Pele and Hi'iaka, Kanaloa, and Kamapua'a.